-Jesus was a metaphorical theologian in the tradition of the rabbi’s of his time.
+Jesus was a metaphorical theologian in the tradition of the rabbis of his time.
 He may have spent as much as eighteen years prior to initiating his itinerate ministry as part of the haberim, a local community of Jews devoted to the study of the scripture.
-Rabbi’s typically drew on the rich wealth of stories and themes in scripture, and on the teachings of other rabbis, to fashion their own metaphorical instruction.
+Rabbis typically drew on the rich wealth of stories and themes in scripture, and on the teachings of other rabbis, to fashion their own metaphorical instruction.
 I have related a few passages where Jesus uses family and household metaphors in passing.
-I have related what is almost certainly Jesus version of the household code in Matthew 19 and 20.
-But when we see Jesus employing metaphorical theology in its most developed form, did Jesus have the idea of fictive family and household at the center of his theological understanding.
-While the evidence may elude our Western minds two millennia later the answer is most assuredly yes!
+I have discussed what is almost certainly Jesus version of the household code in Matthew 19 and 20.
+But when we see Jesus employing metaphorical theology in its most developed form, did Jesus have the idea of fictive family and household at the center of his theological understanding?
+While the evidence may elude our Western minds two millennia later, the answer is most assuredly yes!

-We're going to look in depth at one of the defining parables of Jesus ministry; what the church would come to call the Evangelium in Evangelio (the gospel within the gospel.)
+We are going to look in depth at one of the defining parables of Jesus' ministry; what the church would come to call the Evangelium in Evangelio (the gospel within the gospel.)
 It is the parable found in Luke 15.
 Note the first three verses:

 1 Now all the tax collectors and sinners were coming near to listen to him.
 2 And the Pharisees and the scribes were grumbling and saying, "This fellow welcomes sinners and eats with them."
 3 So he told them this parable: (Luke 15:1-3, NRSV)

 We go on to hear about a man who finds his lost sheep, a woman who finds her lost coin, and a man who finds his lost sons.
 Yet these three stories are called a “parable” in the singular.
 They are a unit.
 They are three mutually reinforcing articulations of the same truth.